EnzoLuidge/Cloud_app/README.md

 # Cloud Application with AWS Auto Scaling and DynamoDB
-# Meu Projeto

-Este é um projeto de exemplo para demonstrar a integração yuhyuhucontínua usando AWS CodePipeline. testedfdfsldklsassasadasasdffasdfasdfasdfxcxcasdfadsf ascascadscasdddsdasdcsdfdcwefewfdfdf
-This project demonstratesxxhdfow to deploy a scalablasdfe web asdfpplication using AWS services, including EC2, Auto Scaling, Application Load Balancer (ALB), and DynamoDB.
-The application is a simdfpledf Flask web app that allows users to create, read, update, and delete posts, with data stored in DynamoDB.
+This project demonstrates how to deploy a scalable web application using AWS services, including EC2, Auto Scaling, Application Load Balancer (ALB), and DynamoDB.
+The application is a simple Flask web app that allows users to create, read, update, and delete posts, with data stored in DynamoDB.

-## Table of Contents
+# Table of Contents

 Architecture